ybce/PalindromeChecker/README.md

 ```

 which allows me to run `curl http://localhost:8080` and check the respose.
 The `-p`
-flag was very important becuase it allows you to expose the port on which the application
+flag was very important because it allows you to expose the port on which the application
 is running and forward it to your preferred port on the host machine.

 ### Creating a cluster on GCE

 Now I had to create a container cluster so I can run the container image that
-I tested in the previouse test.
+I tested in the previous test.
 This was done using a simple `gcloud` command:

 ```commandline
 gcloud container clusters create hello-cluster --num-nodes=3